puja-urmi/Multiclass-Semantic-Segmentation-PyTorch/README.md

 # Multiclass Semantic Segmentation on KiTS19 with PyTorch

-This repository provides a deep learning approach for multiclass semantic segmentation on the **Kidney Tumor Segmentation 2019 (KiTS19)** dataset using PyTorch.
-The project slices 3D CT scans into 2D images, generating 3-channeled masks to classify kidney, tumor, and background regions.
+This repository offers a complete framework for multiclass semantic segmentation on the **Kidney Tumor Segmentation 2019 (KiTS19)** dataset using PyTorch.
+This project processes 3D CT scans into 2D slices, generating 3-channel masks to classify regions as background, kidney, or tumor.

 ## Project Structure

-- **slicer.ipynb**: Jupyter notebook for preprocessing the KiTS19 dataset.
-This notebook slices the 3D images into 2D slices and generates corresponding 3-channeled 2D masks, with each channel representing:
+- **slicer.ipynb**: Preprocessing notebook that:
+  - Converts 3D CT scans into 2D slices.
+  - Generates 3-channel masks for each 2D slice with channels representing:
-  - **Background**: No kidney or tumor
+    - **Background** (Channel 1): Regions without kidney or tumor.
-  - **Kidney**: Kidney tissue excluding the tumor
+    - **Kidney** (Channel 2): Kidney tissue excluding any tumors.
-  - **Tumor**: Malignant tumor regions within the kidney
+    - **Tumor** (Channel 3): Malignant tumor regions within the kidney.

-- **train.ipynb**: Jupyter notebook for training the segmentation model.
-Includes:
+- **train.ipynb**: Model training notebook that includes:
-  - **Data Loading**: Handles data loading for both 2D images and masks.
+  - **Data Loading**: Loads 2D slices and corresponding masks.
-  - **Training Procedure**: Model training using custom and standard loss functions to optimize for accurate kidney and tumor segmentation.
+  - **Training Procedure**: Implements custom and standard loss functions to optimize kidney and tumor segmentation accuracy.

-- **test.ipynb**: Jupyter notebook for evaluating the model's performance.
-This includes:
+- **test.ipynb**: Evaluation notebook for:
-  - **Testing**: Loading test data and evaluating the trained model on kidney and tumor segmentation.
+  - **Testing**: Runs the trained model on test data for kidney and tumor segmentation.
-  - **Results Visualization**: Visual comparison between ground truth masks and model predictions for qualitative analysis.
+  - **Results Visualization**: Provides visual comparisons of ground truth masks vs. predictions for qualitative analysis.

-- **source/**: Contains all necessary resources, modules, and helper scripts used across training, testing, and data preparation.
+- **source/**: Contains all helper modules and scripts for data preparation, training, and testing.

 ## Requirements
 - Python 3.x
 - PyTorch
-- Other dependencies: Listed in `requirements.txt`
+- Additional dependencies (listed in `requirements.txt`)

 ## Installation